-Countless women with whom I have had the honor of working in Hunger, Hope & Healing have come upon a developmental stage in their recovery where they can no longer participate in those kinds of conversations in ways that they once did.
+Countless women with whom I have had the honor of working in Hunger, Hope & Healing have come into a stage in their life where they can no longer participate in those kinds of conversations in ways that they once did.

-They no longer live through the lens of diet-culture mentality.
-Nor do they live with body (or appetite) control mentality.
+They no longer want to live through the lens of diet-culture mentality.
+Nor do they want to live with a body (or appetite) control mentality.